mbridak/not1mm/README.md

 ## Recent Changes (Polishing the Turd)

+- [24-10-26] Clear inputs when seeking to a call from the bandmap via the arrow up and down.
+Fixed bandmap crash from bad telnet data.
+Drop beacons from bandmap.
 - [24-10-25] Add File Menu option to create either an ASCII or UTF8 Cabrillo.
 - [24-10-24-1] Make all Cabrillo files with UTF-8.
 - [24-10-24] Forgot to convert the VFO dockwidget along with the rest.
 CQ WW CW, Dupes now score 0.